Blakeinstein/Bloop/README.md

 For the time being the only way to obtain a working copy is to either get the installer from [here](https://github.com/Blakeinstein/Bloop/releases). or compile it yourself.

 > Archive files like tar.gz, msi.zip, appimage.tar.gz are update images that can be ignored.
+(Updater not planned as of July 2021)

 ### How to build from source